hapax/hapax.github.io/assets/reading.md

 change in expected particle number.
-Finally, as $\alpha \to 0$, we simply recover the ground state of the unperturbed Hamiltonian, which cannot change expected particle number since we need particles to make particles.
+Finally, as $\alpha \to 0$, we simply recover the ground state of the unperturbed Hamiltonian, which cannot change expected particle number since we need particles to make or destroy particles.

 #### 6. Conclusion <a id="sec-6" name="sec-6"></a>